dpt/The-Great-Escape-in-C/BUGS.md

 Unfixed
 -------

+In progress:

+* Address Sanitiser reports global buffer overflow when crawling through tunnels.
+    * An animation state is accessed out of bounds for certain movements.

 Queue:

 * The macOS UI game window scales to half its expected size if Cmd-Number is pressed twice in sequence.
 This is related somehow to 'Supports high-res backing' retina support flag.